 The perimeter is a distance around the shape – in our case, around the triangle.
 You can think about it as a path surrounding this figure.
 In real-life problems, a perimeter of a triangle may be useful in making a fence around the triangular parcel, tying up a triangular box with ribbon, or estimating the lace needed for binding a triangular pennant.
 However, we guess that you will probably use it in your Maths class ;)

 How to find the perimeter of the triangle?
 The formula for a perimeter of a triangle

-The basic formula is really uncomplicated.
-Just add up the lengths of all of the triangle sides and you obtain the perimeter value:
+The basic formula is uncomplicated.
+Just add up the lengths of all the sides of the triangle, and you will obtain the perimeter value:

 However, you don't always have three sides given.
 What can you do then?
-In these cases, other equations derived from trigonometry may be used, depending on what is known about the triangle:
+In these cases, other equations derived from trigonometry may be used, depending on what you know about the triangle:

 Two sides and the angle between them (SAS)

 Use the law of cosines to find the third side and then the perimeter: